svas20/Smart-Restaurant-Assistant--Node_js/README.md

 ## The Smart Restaurant Assistant is designed for restaurants.

-Leveraging advanced AI capabilities, the system handles all stages of the customer experience, from greeting guests to processing payments.
+Leveraging advanced AI capabilities, the system handles all stages of the customer experience.
 This innovative solution integrates seamlessly into restaurant workflows, providing efficient, engaging, and personalized interactions.

 ## Key Features